Piracy off the coast of Somalia: 2012

 A team from Kidd boarded the dhow, a traditional Arabian sailing vessel, and detained 15 suspected pirates who had been holding a 13-member Iranian crew hostage for several weeks.
 Al Molai had been hijacked and used as a mothership for pirate operations throughout the Persian Gulf, members of the Iranian vessel's crew reported.

 Acting on intelligence, boarded the Indian-flagged dhow Al Qashmi on 6 January.
 By the time the search team boarded, all evidence of potential piracy had been disposed of, though the crew said they were hijacked by the nine pirates on board from a different vessel.
 The nine suspected pirates were disarmed and given sufficient fuel and provisions to return to Somalia.

 The next day, the Danish warship intercepted an Iranian-flagged dhow after identifying it as a potential pirate mother ship.
 Warning shots had to be fired before a search team boarded.
 In addition to the crew of 5 Iranian and 9 Pakistani nationals, the team seized 25 pirates.
 The captured pirates were then taken aboard Absalon to determine whether they should be prosecuted.

 A third pirate vessel was intercepted on 13 January.
 RFA Fort Victoria fired off warning shots to stop the vessel and then launched a boarding party.
 The pirates surrendered without incident and search uncovered several rocket-propelled grenades and automatic weapons.
 Royal Marines held the pirates for further investigation.

 On 21 January 2012, while researching a book on piracy via a Pulitzer Center for Crisis Reporting grant, journalist Michael Scott Moore was abducted in Galkayo by a local gang of pirates.
 The pirates demanded $20 million.
 U.S. and German Foreign Ministry officials negotiated with the pirates until Moore was freed on September 22, 2014, after $USD1.6 million dollars ransom was paid, and following 977 days of captivity.

-In January 2012, Jessica Buchanan and Poul Hagen Thisted had been held captive for approximately twelve miles north of the Somali town of Adado, Galguduud since the previous October.
+In January 2012, Jessica Buchanan and Poul Hagen Thisted had been held captive approximately twelve miles north of the Somali town of Adado, Galguduud since the previous October.
 Their captors had been seeking a ransom.
 On 25 January 2012, U.S. Navy SEALs parachuted from a Lockheed C-130 Hercules, attacked the compound, killed all nine pirates holding them, and rescued both aid workers.